codeforequity-at/botium-connector-directline3/README.md

 ## How it works ?
 The Direct Line API 3.0, part of the Microsoft Bot Framework, enables Botium to talk to a chatbot deployed and running with the Microsoft Bot Framework.

+The Direct Line version number does not correspond to the Microsoft Bot Framework version number.
+So this connector actually supports  __Microsoft Bot Framework v3 as well as v4__.

 It can be used as any other Botium connector with all Botium Stack components:
 * [Botium CLI](https://github.com/codeforequity-at/botium-cli/)
 * [Botium Bindings](https://github.com/codeforequity-at/botium-bindings/)